 If you are injured during your ride with an Uber driver, you cannot sue Uber, but you can sue the driver.
 Since the driver is an independent contractor, Uber can deny liability regarding the accident.
 It has done so in the past.

 - Call 911 and take pictures of the wreck

 - Write down names, phone numbers, and email addresses of any witnesses

 - Take screenshots of your Uber ride and receipt using your phone

-- Write down the name of your driver
+- Write down the name of your driver and the plate number

 Suing Uber for backpay

 Many people suing Uber for backpay have been successful.
 In October 2017, three Latina engineers alleged they were getting paid less than the company’s other employees, because of Uber’s “stack ranking” system.
 Once the case concluded, the employees received over $10,000 each depending on their length of employment and location.

 You can sue Uber for back pay.
 However, if doing so as a group, it is not a case for small claims court.
 It is a class-action lawsuit.